-To honor her husband and to help others in Michigan who face a future with Lewy body dementia, Tamara established the Rinne Lewy Body Dementia Initiative which is administered by the Michigan Alzheimer’s Disease Center at the University of Michigan.
+To honor her husband and to help others in Michigan who face a future with Lewy body dementia, Tamara established the Rinne Lewy Body Dementia Initiative, which is administered by the Michigan Alzheimer’s Disease Center at the University of Michigan.

-Rinne Lewy Body Dementia Initiative Activities:
+Activities of the Rinne Lewy Body Dementia Initiative: